 If successful, the bid will support a range of town centre regeneration, local transport, and cultural and heritage projects within the Wells parliamentary constituency.
 The bid is being supported by £2.4 million in match funding from former Sedgemoor and Mendip District Councils, bringing the total value of the potential investment in the area to £21.9 million.

 How will this be used

-The Levelling Up Fund bid brings together a variety of projects in Highbridge, Cheddar, Shepton Mallet and the surrounding area which have been identified as having potential to deliver economic benefits and help revitalise the local economy, allowing residents to have more pride in the places they live and tackling local deprivation issues.
+The Levelling Up Fund bid brings together a variety of projects in Highbridge, Cheddar, Shepton Mallet and the surrounding area.
+These projects have been identified as having potential to deliver economic benefits and help revitalise the local economy.
+This will allow residents to have more pride in the places they live and will help to tackle local deprivation issues.

-In Highbridge, the funding has been earmarked to deliver regeneration in Market Steet and Bank Street including:
+In Highbridge, the funding has been earmarked to deliver regeneration in Market Street and Bank Street including:

 - improvements at Highbridge Railway station

 - the creation of a new community centre at Trowbridge Close

 - improvements to the cycle route from Highbridge to Burnham-on-Sea through Apex Park.

 - enhance public spaces within Cheddar Gorge providing for example new or widened pavements and local traffic calming